robertoteixeira-dev/robertoteixeira-dev/README.md

 for suitable solutions and specs that best meet the needs of the project.

 - 🔭 I’m currently studying on an online Full-Stack Developer Bootcamp and working on personal projects to improve my portfolio;
-- 🌱 I have experience with HTML5, CSS3, SASS, Bootstrap 5, Javascript, React.JS, Node.JS, PostgreSQL and MongoDB;
+- 🌱 I have experience with HTML5, CSS3, SASS, Bootstrap 5, Javascript, React.JS, Node.JS, Express, PostgreSQL and MongoDB;
 - 📫 How to reach me:

 <div>